Looming Methane Rules Putting Pressure On Technology Development, Equivalency Deals

 But more work needs to be done to bring down the cost of implementation, according to Soheil Asgarpour, Petroleum Technology Alliance Canada (PTAC) president.
 That’s one of the main topics of PTAC’s second annual Methane Emissions Reduction Forum in Banff on Nov.
 26-27.

-Through its consortia and initiatives, PTAC has already developed the collective technology capacity to reduce methane emissions by 30 per cent, Asgarpour explains.
-“Our target is to get this capacity increased to 45 per cent.”
+Through its consortia and initiatives, PTAC has already developed the collective technology capacity to reduce methane emissions by 30 per cent at a cost of under $5 per tonne reduced, Asgarpour said.
+“Our target is to get this capacity increased to 45 per cent by 2020 to allow industry to meet its 2025 targets.”

 PTAC estimates accomplishing that will reduce the industry’s costs by $550 million per year, while creating 2,300 jobs.
 It would also create a robust innovation ecosystem driven by markets and provide a one-stop-shop model for use beyond the oil and gas industry.